pprobonas/Flight-Simulator/README.md

 ## Route calculation algorithm

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A greedy algorithm was used to calculate the paths of the planes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A greedy algorithm was used to calculate the paths of the aircrafts.
 Each flight will possibly change its direction only when it reaches the center of a 20x20 base block.
 The starting orientation of a plane is the one that its source airport has.
 Then, to choose the appropriate direction, it calculates which adjacent block with height less than its own (in order to avoid a crash) minimizes its distance from the destination block with the restriction that the plane should not head to the block that it was when it made its previous decision.
-The destination block was chosen to be the previous of the destination airport, considering its orientation.
-This, ensures that the plane must land at the airport destination in the appropriate direction.
+The destination block was chosen to be the previous square of the destination airport, considering its orientation.
+This choice ensures that the airplane should land at the destination airport with the appropriate direction.
 When an aircraft must make a new decision and the only block that will not lead to a crash is the one that it was previously, then it makes a random choice.
-For the pixels that is in between of two basic blocks, all it does is moving by following the direction given by its previous decision.
+For the pixels that is in between of two basic blocks, all it does is following the direction given by its previous decision (when it was in the middle of the square).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The main advantage of the above algorithm is that it is heuristic, so it does not require heavy computations.
 Apart from that, if there are no "obstacles" in front of a plane it mimics the optimal route calculation algorithm.
-A further advantage is that if the aircraft still recovers height, the maneuver to avoid the crash will may give the plane the appropriate time to get the height needed in order to get to that block, thus following the optimal course.
-One negative is that in case an airplane has reached the maximum flight height and the obstacles follow some specific morphologies, it may make circles and simply wait for its fuel to end.
+A further advantage is that if the aircraft still recovers height, the maneuver it does in order to avoid the crash will may give the plane the appropriate time to get the height needed in order to get to that block, thus following the optimal route.
+One negative is that if an airplane has reached the maximum flight height and the obstacles in front follow some specific morphologies, it may make circles and simply wait for its fuel to end.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There are three videos in the "Videos and images" folder that depict three typical examples of the above algorithm.
 In each video, airplanes are sped up for time saving, and colors are different in order to make the examples more clear.
 In the video "avoidObstacles" we see an example in which the airplane can overcome the obstacles ahead and successfully reach its destination.
 In "forcedCrash" we see an example in which the airport has more altitude than the maximum height of the flight, so the plane will be crashed.
 In the "loop" video we see an example in which the airplane is captured in an infinite loop (until the end of its fuel) due to the morphology of the final obstacles.